 In this online event, learn to integrate meditation into your daily life.
 Join seven experienced Chan teachers from across the United States and Europe for an in-depth exploration of Zen practice and study.
 Guided by the late Master Sheng Yen’s practical and inspiring text, 108 Adages of Wisdom, we will learn how his teachings can inform, and deepen our practice, and contribute to the world’s healing that is in great need today.

 Through daily dharma talks, daily emails, group discussion, and meditation, we will discover how we can gladden our hearts and those whose spirits are deeply saddened.

 This non-traditional seven-day practice includes:

-- Daily afternoon Dharma talks, live streamed 1:30 pm ET and will be available any time via video recordings.
+- Daily afternoon Dharma talks, live streamed 2:30 pm EST and will be available afterwards via video recordings.

 - Daily email reflections selected from Master Sheng Yen’s text to inspire our learning.

 - Daily opportunities for three meditation periods, in our Online Meditation Hall with participants from around the world.

 This event is priced on a sliding scale.
 Please consider paying at the highest rate that you can afford.
 Your generosity supports Dharma Drum Mountain, staff, your fellow practitioners and our continuous efforts to help people to learn and grow.